meric2/Image-processing-opencv/histogram_equalization/README.md

+# Histogram Equalization
-Here in the first method the original openCV.hist method is replicated.
-In the second method a different technique is used for normalization.
+Here in the first part the original openCV.hist method is replicated.
+In the second part, a different technique is used for normalization.